frictionlessdata/datapackage/content/docs/guides/data-package-csvw.md

 ## Maintenance

 Data Package was published in 2012, updated to v1.0 in 2017 and v2.0 in 2024.
-It is maintained by a [working group](/overview/governance/).
-Requests for changes can be proposed by anyone as a [GitHub issue](https://github.com/frictionlessdata/datapackage) or pull request and is [decided upon](/overview/governance/#decision-making) by the working group.
+It is maintained by the [Open Knowledge Foundation (OKFN)](https://okfn.org/).
+Requests for changes can be proposed by anyone as a [GitHub pull request](https://github.com/frictionlessdata/datapackage/pulls) and are [decided upon](/overview/governance/#decision-making) by a [working group](/overview/governance/) which includes members from several organizations.

 CSVW was published in 2016.
 Its working group was closed at the time.
 There is currently a community group, but it does [not have the mandate](https://github.com/w3c/csvw?tab=readme-ov-file#the-present) to make changes to the standard.